Mitch Haniger Player Props: Giants vs. Cubs

 Mitch Haniger At The Plate

-- Haniger is batting .222 with seven doubles, four home runs and eight walks.
+- Haniger is hitting .222 with seven doubles, four home runs and eight walks.

-- Haniger has picked up an RBI in 33.3% of his games this season, with more than one RBI in 13.9% of his games.
-He has also driven in three or more runs in two contests.
+- Haniger has an RBI in 12 of 36 games this year, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.